henne93/1DimRegression/README.md

 # 1DimRegression

-> **Platform:** This project is intended for Linux users.
-Compatibility with other operating systems is not guaranteed.

 This repository provides a C implementation for performing linear regression on 1-dimensional data arrays of length 32.
 The core algorithm is written entirely in C for performance and efficiency.
 Python is used exclusively for unit testing and validation of the C implementation.

-> **Note:** This project was created with the assistance of an AI programming agent.

 ## Features
 - Linear regression for 32-point data arrays